apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.Configuration">Configuration</a>)
 </p>
 <div>
-<p>ConfigurationSpec defines the desired state of Configuration</p>
+<p>ConfigurationSpec defines the desired state of a Configuration resource.</p>
 </div>
 <table>
 <thead>